Distance: 4.42 mi.

 Descending the Jewell Trail

-Once we got to the treeline we were happy to be in the side and took a small break since our sunburn was starting to affect us some.
+Once we got to the treeline we were happy to be in the shade and took a small break since our sunburn was starting to affect us some.
 Luckily the trail becomes smoother and eventually not as steep as well.
 This meant my daughter was enjoying it a bit more and we were able to pick our speed up some.
 To pass the time and try to keep ourselves going through this section, my daughter would ask random questions and we would then discuss the subject until another came up.
 When we got to the split where we could continue down the trail to the parking lot and use a bridge to cross the river or go left and wade through the river at the base station for the cog railway, I let my daughter make the decision.
 I had checked out the water level a week ago and knew about how deep it should be.
 I explained our options to her and reminded her that as soon as we crossed we could change into the crocs we brought for the night at the hut and use them to walk back to the truck.
 With feet that were getting sore, she decided we should use the trail to the base station and she could get her looser fitting crocs on that much sooner.
 She was a bit nervous when it came to the actual crossing, but I helped her all the way across and in the end it really wasn't that bad.
 After changing shoes on one of the benchs, all we had left was the walk back to the truck as things got darker out because the sun had gone down.

 Google Earth representation of the the second day